Second IRS whistleblower goes public at House Oversight hearing about Hunter Biden probe - KESQ

 Shapley and his deputy told the House Ways and Means Committee in June that Justice Department officials slow-walked the criminal probe into Hunter Biden’s tax issues, stymied their efforts to obtain subpoenas and search warrants and repeatedly blocked prosecutors from filing felony charges.

-The whistleblowers also claimed US Attorney David Weiss, who was appointed by former President Donald Trump and is overseeing the Hunter Biden probe, allegedly said in an October 2022 meeting he could not make final charging decisions against the president’s son, and that he was denied special counsel status when he asked for it.
+The whistleblowers also claimed US Attorney David Weiss, who was appointed by Trump and is overseeing the Hunter Biden probe, said in an October 2022 meeting he could not make final charging decisions against the president’s son, and that he was denied special counsel status when he asked for it.

+Republicans have seized on these comments to claim that Garland was not truthful when he told Congress that Weiss had full authority on the investigation.
+But Garland and Weiss have rejected most, if not all, of the GOP lawmakers’ assertions.
+Weiss has reiterated in letters to Congress that he always had “ultimate authority” over the investigation.

 Whistleblower defends his credentials

-In his closed-door deposition last month, Ziegler told lawmakers that he is gay, and pushed back against the notion that his sexual orientation influences his politics or his job.
+In his closed-door deposition last month, Ziegler told lawmakers that he is gay, and pushed back against the notion from some right-wing figures that his sexual orientation influences his politics or his job.

 “People have said, because I’m gay and that I am working as the case agent on this investigation, that I must be a far-left liberal, perfectly placed to fit some agenda.
 This was stuff that was on social media regarding me,” Ziegler told the committee, according to a transcript of his deposition.
 “I can tell you that I am none of those things.
 I’m a career government employee, and I have always strived to not let politics enter my frame of mind when working cases.”

-It’s not clear which social media posts Ziegler was referring to.
-But a 644-page report about Hunter Biden – which was compiled by a former Trump White House aide, posted online, and has circulated widely in right-wing circles – highlighted Ziegler’s sexual orientation and used it to accuse him of being “biased” in the Hunter Biden criminal probe.
+During the hearing, he singled out a 644-page report about Hunter Biden – which was compiled by a former Trump White House aide, posted online, and has circulated widely in right-wing circles.
+The report highlighted Ziegler’s sexual orientation, included photos of him with his husband, and used his sexuality to accuse him of being “biased” in the Hunter Biden criminal probe.

 Ziegler said in his private testimony that he grew up in a conservative household and “held conservative beliefs,” but now identifies as a Democrat with “middle-of-the-road” views.

-Note: This story and headline have been updated to reflect additional information and developments.